-The Company is subject to certain pending and threatened legal actions that arise out of the normal course of business.
-Litigation is inherently unpredictable, particularly in proceedings where claimants seek substantial or indeterminate damages, or which are in their early stages.
-The Company has not been able to quantify the actual loss or range of loss related to such legal proceedings, the manner in which they will be resolved, the timing of final resolution or the ultimate settlement.
-Management believes that the resolution of these actions will not have a material effect, if any, on the Company's business or financial condition.
+The Company is subject to certain pending and threatened legal, regulatory and governmental actions and proceedings that arise out of the normal course of business.
+Given the inherent difficulty of predicting the outcome of such matters, particularly in proceedings where claimants seek substantial or indeterminate damages, or which are in their early stages, the Company is generally not able to quantify the actual loss or range of loss related to such legal proceedings, the manner in which they will be resolved, the timing of their final resolution or the ultimate settlement.
+Management believes that the resolution of these matters will not have a material effect, if any, on the Company's business or financial condition.

 The Company accounts for potential losses related to litigation in accordance with FASB ASC Topic 450, "Contingencies."
-As of December 31, 2019, reserves provided for potential losses related to litigation matters were not material.
+As of December 31, 2020, accruals for potential losses related to legal, regulatory, and governmental actions, and proceedings matters were not material.